Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         /**
          * Return a new table without the specified columns.
          *
-         * **Notes:**
+         * **Note:** The original table is not modified.
          *
-         * - The original table is not modified.
-         * - This method does not raise if a column does not exist.
-You can use it to ensure that the resulting table does
-         *   not contain certain columns.
-         *
          * @param names The names of the columns to remove.
+         * @param ignoreUnknownNames If set to True, columns that are not present in the table will be ignored.
+If set to
+         * False, an error will be raised if any of the specified columns do not exist.
          *
          * @result newTable The table with the columns removed.
          *